 2016 tip sheet offering a list of weather-related resources to aid journalists in covering hurricanes and tropical storms.

 2015 selection of research that helps define, understand and analyze the sharing economy, those who participate in it and its economic impact.

-2016 study in Health Affairs that looks at the effectiveness of Medicaid programs in getting enrollees, who are twice as likely to smoke as the general population, to stop using tobacco.
+2016 study in Health Affairs that looks at the effectiveness of Medicaid programs in getting enrollees, who are twice as likely to smoke as the general population, to

 2016 study published in PNAS that looks at the benefits and drawbacks of alternative approaches to recovering depleted fisheries worldwide.

 2016 tip sheet that offers journalists several tools and sources they can use to localize the larger, national story of emissions reductions.

 2016 report from the Congressional Research Service that outlines the key components of the Trans-Pacific Partnership.

 A study published in Nature looks at whether a fungus that makes tree frogs sing louder may be changing mating behavior to spread a deadly disease.